-The following table shows information regarding the compensation earned during the fiscal year ended December 31, 2014 by our Named Executive Officers.
+The following table shows information regarding the compensation earned during the fiscal year ended December 31, 2015 by our Named Executive Officers.
 For a discussion of the compensation of our directors, see "Director Compensation" described in Proposal 1 above.
+All equity award amounts and related share price information discussed in this Executive Compensation section have been adjusted to reflect the two-for-one stock split of the outstanding shares of our common stock paid on December 23, 2015 to stockholders of record on December 17, 2015.